Hope After Hurricane Harvey

 For more information about The Kids In Need Foundation Second Responder® program visit: https://www.kinf.org/programs/secondresponder/

 About The Kids In Need Foundation

 The Kids In Need Foundation’s mission is to ensure that every child is prepared to learn and succeed in the classroom by providing free school supplies nationally to students most in need.
-The Kids In Need Foundation, a national 501(c)(3) charitable organization founded in 1995, has distributed nearly $800 million in school supplies, directly benefiting 5.4 million students and more than 150,000 teachers last year.
+The Kids In Need Foundation, a national 501(c)(3) charitable organization founded in 1995, has distributed $1 Billion in school supplies since the Foundation’s inception; and benefited 6.2 million students and more than 200,000 teachers in 2017.
 For more information, visit KINF.org, and join us on Facebook, Twitter, & Instagram: @KidsInNeed.

 About the Dollar General Literacy Foundation

 The Dollar General Literacy Foundation is proud to support initiatives that help others improve their lives through literacy and education.
 Since 1993, the Foundation has awarded more than $154 million in grants to nonprofit organizations, helping more than 10 million individuals take their first steps toward literacy, a general education diploma or English proficiency.
 To learn more about the Dollar General Literacy Foundation, visit www.dgliteracy.org.